sarangisarang/hotel-booking/README.md

 - the customer sends a request with checkin date, checkout date and hotel(name or location) to the endpoint.
 - the endpoint replies with the available rooms

+# Hotel

+# Booking
-# book the available room
+book the available room:
 - the customer selects available rooms and sends a request to endpoint to book it
 - the endpoint replies with status of booking (ok, not ok)

+# Room

+what is purpose of the room.roomstatus?
+free: guest are checked out
+occupaid: there are guests checked in
+reserved: ? no idea

 # Workspace.xml file